by Tom Allen

 - Each planning phase brings more information and knowledge of the target and the ways integration could proceed.

-Use of process phases will facilitate planning, setting of goals, assignment of tasks and measurement of results.
+Use of a post-merger integration template featuring process phases will facilitate planning, setting of goals, assignment of tasks and measurement of results.
 It will also allow the top managers to continuously look back and review progress against original goals.
 This enables management to follow up on whether decisions and implementation steps planned truly are the best ways to reach these goals.

 Setting You Up for Success from Day One